Heusden: Castle

-The settlement of Heusden on the river Meuse (Maas) started with the construction of Heusden Castle, which replaced an earlier castle destroyed by the Duke of Brabant in 1202.
+The settlement of Heusden on the river Maas (Meuse) started with the construction of Heusden Castle, which replaced an earlier castle destroyed by Henry I, Duke of Brabant in 1202.
 This fortification was quickly expanded with water works and a donjon (castle keep).
 The city of Heusden received city rights in 1318.
 Heusden's castle had belonged to successive dukes of Brabant; in 1357 it passed into the hands of the counts of Holland.
 Ramparts and moats were constructed, bringing the castle within the city's fortifications and resulting in the loss of its function as a stronghold.
 The donjon was then used as a munition depot.
 On 24 July 1680, a terrible thunderstorm hit Heusden, and lightning struck the donjon.
 Sixty thousand pounds of gunpowder and other ammunition exploded, destroying the castle.
 It took seven weeks to clear the rubble and debris.
 The castle was never fully rebuilt.
 However, outlines of the main features were restored in 1987.